 Established in 2011, this is one of Bhutan’s newest festivals.
 It takes place each December in Dochula Pass, around 22km from Thimphu, and commemorates a victory by the Bhutanese Army over Indian insurgent forces in 2003.
 This festival is unique because the dances and rituals are performed by the Royal Bhutan Army rather than monks or lay people.

-More about Festivals
+More Festivals articles

 We outline what festivals you can catch when, around the world.

 Our festivals travel guide explains what these cultural spectaculars involve.